Search This Blog

 I was frozen as he shoved his hand into my pants.
 It's like I'd accepted this was part of a night out, of growing up.
 But, also, I was so dirty for it.
 When it was over I caught a fleeting glimpse of him.
 I was terrified he would see me, recognise me.
 And if he saw me, something would happen.
 Something terrible.

 What if he's from my town?
 Ridiculously unlikely scenarios filled my head.
-I felt barricaded by shame and blind panic.
-My heart was pounding into my throat and everyone must know what I'm thinking, because my mind was blaring.
+I felt barricaded by shame and a sinking panic.
+My heart was pounding into my throat and everyone must know, because my mind was blaring.
 They could see it in my face.
 Hear it in my voice.
 I have never told a soul.

 My siblings scattered across other cities, other countries.
 I was 15.

 I lost my virginity and began sleeping with almost any man who bought me a drink.
 It was a strange kind of inoculation against my persistent, secret hope for love and someone to save me.
 To toughen myself up a bit.
-But somehow, within a few months I had a big group of friends, went out every night I could, had a lot of fun and went to some brilliant parties.
-My boyfriend was 24, I thought I loved him.
+Still, somehow, within a few months I had a big group of friends.
+We took lots of drugs and had stayed up for days partying.
+I was having my youth for a while.
+I had a boyfriend.
+He was 24, and I thought I loved him.

-So a few glasses hit me hard, and I decided to go to bed.
+So a few glasses hit me hard.
 This new friend, Simon, was good looking.
 A couple of women, much better than me, really fancied him and I dismissed his general conspiratorial, flirty behaviour, because he wouldn't fancy me.
-Exhaustion hit me, I said I was going to bed.
-I walked down the stairs, had a pee, got into his room, took my trousers off and fell into bed.
-I didn't notice til I was in the bed, that he was there.

 I couldn't stay awake, I kept drifting in and out, but I said no countless times.
 He raped me.
-Someone opened the door and apologised, so I knew everyone else would know he'd been there.
+Someone opened the door at one point, apologised, and I couldn't even speak at this point.
+I knew she would tell everyone else.
 I couldn't verbalise, ask for help.
-I gave into the fiction.
+I gave into a fiction.
 We were all promiscuous, hedonistic.
 It was ok if I pretended it was ok.

 My boyfriend lost interest in me, and I couldn't talk to him.
 Simon's girlfriend found out and publicly confronted me.
 They were in their late twenties, grown ups - she was a social worker.
 Everyone assumed it was consensual and I never corrected them.
 He was good looking.
 It was a better option for me, somehow, to reframe it that way.